hipleonas/Demo-VietTTS/README.md

 # Demo-XTTS
-This repo used to store demo XTTS
+This Repository is created in order to conduct XTTS finetuning and experimenting with TTS model